 Mowing a Wet Lawn Causes You Extra Work

-It takes more time and effort to mow a wet lawn.
-And because your lawn still won't look very good afterward, you'll want to mow all over again as soon as possible.
-Plus wet grass stains your clothes, shoes, and every surface your shoes touch.
-So cleaning up afterward is worse.
-But all of this is just the beginning of the added work, which comes mainly in the form of all the adjustments you'll have to make (compared to normal mowing).
+It takes more time and effort to mow a wet lawn, and because your lawn still won't look very good afterward, you'll want to mow all over again as soon as possible.
+In addition, wet grass stains your clothes, shoes, and every surface your shoes touch, so cleaning up afterward is worse.
+However, all of this is just the beginning of the added work, which comes mainly in the form of all the adjustments you'll have to make compared to normal mowing.

 In Case You Must Mow When the Lawn Is Wet